Arizona Bass Fishing Reports

 Also join in our FISHING DISCUSSION FORUM where you may talk about your favorite fishing subjects or issues dealing with our sport.

-Other species found in the lake are redear and green sunfish, bluegil, channel and flathead catfish, bullhead, and carp.
+Largemouth, smallmouth and yellow bass are available to the angler.
+Other species found in the lake are rainbow trout, crappie, sunfish, bluegill, channel and flathead catfish, walleye, bullhead, and carp.